 Please do NOT contact the admissions committee or M.Eng Office to inquire about why you were not offered admission.
-We recieve over 1000 applications each year and it is not practical to respond to the hundreds of applicants who were not offered admission.
+We receive over 1500 applications each year and it is not practical to respond to the hundreds of applicants who were not offered admission.
 Be assured that your application was reviewed and assessed with care by a highly qualified and experienced admissions team.

 Q: I am currently enrolled in a Master's Program in CS at another University.
-Will I be able to transfer credit towards my M.Eng. degree at Cornell?
+Will I be able to transfer credit toward my M.Eng. degree at Cornell?

-The Masters of Engineering Program does not accept transfer credit from other Graduate Programs.
+The Master of Engineering Program does not accept transfer credit from other Graduate Programs.
 Only courses which are taken after matriculation at Cornell and pre-approved will be counted towards the CS M.Eng.
 Degree.

-Q: My undergraduate degree was in physics (or math or mechanical engineering etc.,) but I've taken some CS courses and I'm think I'm ready for your program.
+Q: My undergraduate degree was in physics (or math or mechanical engineering etc.,) but I've taken some CS courses and I think I'm ready for your program.
 Can I apply?